-100 INTRODUCTION TO BOTANY
+INTRODUCTION TO BOTANY 100

-An introductory survey to the plant kingdom.
+4 credits An introductory survey to the plant kingdom.
 Investigation of local flora and landscape species is stressed.
 Laboratory.
 Not available for credit toward a degree in biology.

-- 101 INTRODUCTION TO ZOOLOGY 4 credits An evolutionary survey of the animals.
+101 INTRODUCTION TO ZOOLOGY 4 credits An evolutionary survey of the animals.
 Investigation of local fauna is stressed.
 Laboratory.
-Not available for credit toward a degree in biology. - 103 NATURAL SCIENCE: BIOLOGY 4 credits Designed for non-science majors.
-Laboratory and class instruction illustrate concepts of living organisms with emphasis on mankind's position in, and influence on, the environment. - 108 INTRODUCTION TO BIOLOGICAL AGING 3 credits Prerequisite: 3100:103.
+Not available for credit toward a degree in biology.

+NATURAL SCIENCE: BIOLOGY 4 credits Designed for non-science majors.
+Laboratory and class instruction illustrate concepts of living organisms with emphasis on mankind's position in, and influence on, the environment.

+INTRODUCTION TO BIOLOGICAL AGING 108 3 credits Prerequisite: 3100:103.
 Survey of normal anatomical and physical changes in aging and associate diseases.
 For students in gerontological programs at Wayne College.
-Not available for credit toward a degree in biology. - PRINCIPLES OF BIOLOGY I 4 credits Molecular, cellular basis of life; energy transformations, metabolism; cell reproduction, genetics, development, immunology, evolution, and origin and diversity of life (through plants).
-Laboratory. - PRINCIPLES OF BIOLOGY II 4 credits Prerequisite: 3100:111.
+Not available for credit toward a degree in biology.

+PRINCIPLES OF BIOLOGY I 111 4 credits Molecular, cellular basis of life; energy transformations, metabolism; cell reproduction, genetics, development, immunology, evolution, and origin and diversity of life (through plants).
+Laboratory.

+112 PRINCIPLES OF BIOLOGY II 4 credits Prerequisite: 3100:111.
 Animal diversity; nutrients, gas exchange, transport, homeostasis, control in plants and animals; behavior; ecology.
 (3100:111, 112 are an integrated course for biology majors).
+Laboratory.

-Laboratory. - 130 PRINCIPLES OF MICROBIOLOGY 3 credits Basic principles and terminology of microbiology; cultivation and control of microorganisms; relationships of microorganisms to man and his environment; medical microbiology.
-Laboratory. - 200 HUMAN ANATOMY AND PHYSIOLOGY I 3 credits Study of structure and function of the human body.
-Molecular, cellular function, histology, integumentary systems, skeletal system, muscular system, nervous system, and the sense organs. - 201 HUMAN ANATOMY AND PHYSIOLOGY LAB I 1 credit Laboratory devised to allow hands-on experience using models, dissections of various animals, virtual dissection, and physiological exercises. - 202 HUMAN ANATOMY AND PHYSIOLOGY II 3 credits Prerequisite: 3100:200.
+PRINCIPLES OF MICROBIOLOGY 130 Basic principles and terminology of microbiology; cultivation and control of microorganisms; relationships of microorganisms to man and his environment; medical microbiology.
+Laboratory.

+HUMAN ANATOMY AND PHYSIOLOGY I 200 Study of structure and function of the human body.
+Molecular, cellular function, histology, integumentary systems, skeletal system, muscular system, nervous system, and the sense organs.

+201 HUMAN ANATOMY AND PHYSIOLOGY LAB I 1 credit Laboratory devised to allow hands-on experience using models, dissections of various animals, virtual dissection, and physiological exercises.

+HUMAN ANATOMY AND PHYSIOLOGY II 202 Prerequisite: 3100:200.
 Study of structure and function of the human body.
 Endrocine system, cardiovascular system, lymphatics, respiratory system, urinary system, digestive system, and reproductive systems.

-- 203 HUMAN ANATOMY AND PHYSIOLOGY LAB II 1 credit Laboratory devised to allow hands-on experience using models, dissections of various animals, virtual dissection, and physiological exercises. - 211 GENERAL GENETICS 3 credits Prerequisite: 3100:112.
-Principles of heredity, principles of genetics - 212 GENERAL GENETICS LABORATORY 1 credit Prerequisite or corequisite: 3100:211.
+HUMAN ANATOMY AND PHYSIOLOGY LAB II 1 credit 203 Laboratory devised to allow hands-on experience using models, dissections of various animals, virtual dissection, and physiological exercises.

+GENERAL GENETICS 3 credits Prerequisite: 3100:112.
+Principles of heredity, principles of genetics.

+212 GENERAL GENETICS LABORATORY Prerequisite or corequisite: 3100:211.
 Laboratory experiments in genetics.
-Emphasis on scientific method and techniques in molecular biology. - 217 GENERAL ECOLOGY 3 credits Prerequisite: 3100:112.
+Emphasis on scientific method and techniques in molecular biology.

+GENERAL ECOLOGY 3 credits Prerequisite: 3100:112.
 Study of interrelationships between organisms and environment.

+265 INTRODUCTORY HUMAN PHYSIOLOGY Study of physiological processes in human body, particularly at organ-systems level.
+Not open to preprofessional majors.
+Laboratory.
+Not available for credit toward a degree in biology.